jswaff/chess4j/README.md

 ## Roadmap

-The next area of focus will likely be Lazy SMP.
-I also plan to investigate Java's Foreign Function & Memory (FFM) API as a potential alternative to the Java Native Interface (JNI).
-From what I've read, FFM is safer, more straightforward, and potentially more performant.
+The next area of focus will be evaluate Java's Vector API.
+Lazy SMP is also on the horizon.

 You can see the combined Prophet / chess4j backlog here: https://trello.com/b/dhcOEaCO/chess4j-board .